MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **hostAppRing** - The population of users to whom the application was distributed.

 - **properties** - Contains additional metadata properties collected for each event. *[This field has been removed from current builds of Office, but might still appear in older builds.]*
-  - **ClientTimeStamp** - Timestamp of when the event was logged in the client.

 - **publicEventName** - Public facing event name.